yom-ooo/yom-node/README.md

    ```

 ## Configuration

-The following environment variables need to be set in the .env file:
+The following environment variables need to be set in the `.env` file:

-AWS_ACCESS_KEY_ID: Your AWS access key ID.
+- `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
-AWS_SECRET_ACCESS_KEY: Your AWS secret access key.
+- `AWS_SECRET_ACCESS_KEY`: Your AWS secret access key.
-AWS_REGION: The AWS region where your resources are located.
+- `AWS_REGION`: The AWS region where your resources are located.
-AZURE_FUNCTION_URL: The URL of your Azure Function for sending heartbeats.
+- `AZURE_FUNCTION_URL`: The URL of your Azure Function for sending heartbeats.
-STORAGE_LOCATION: The storage location for downloaded files.
+- `STORAGE_LOCATION`: The storage location for downloaded files.
 This can be a path independent from the project's root or disk.
-WALLET_KEY: Your wallet key.
+- `WALLET_KEY`: Your wallet key.

 Make sure to provide the appropriate values for each environment variable.

 ## Troubleshooting